GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping

 \section{Experimental Methodology}

-\subsection{\editedII{Data sets}}
+\subsection{Data sets}

 We run whole genome tests on mrFAST with one real and two simulated data sets.
 We obtained the biological data sets from the 1000 Genomes Project Phase I~\cite{10002012integrated} and produced simulated reads using Mason~\cite{holtgrewe2010mason} at different read lengths.
-In all of our tests, we use \editedII{the reference} GRCh37 produced by \editedII{the} 1000 Genomes Project~\cite{10002015global}.
-In order to have a fair comparison for accuracy, we use the same data sets from \editedII{the} original GateKeeper~\cite{Alser2017} for the accuracy tests. \cut{ CA: The real data is Illumina HiSeq data set ERR240727\_1 from 1000 Genomes Project Phase I~\cite{10002012integrated}, which contains $4,081,242$ short reads of length 100bp.
-One of the simulated data sets was produced by running Mason \cite{holtgrewe2010mason} sequence simulator for GateKeeper's \cite{Alser2017} evaluation and has $100,000$ deletion-rich reads with 300bp length \touchup{(i.e., sim\_data set\_1)}.
-We create another simulated data set \touchup{(i.e., sim\_data set\_2)} with Mason that contains $1,000,000$ short reads of length 150bp with low-indel profile.}
+In all of our tests, we use the reference GRCh37 produced by the 1000 Genomes Project~\cite{10002015global}.
+In order to have a fair comparison for accuracy, we use the same data sets from GateKeeper~\cite{Alser2017} for the accuracy tests.